MicrosoftLearning/mslearn-postgresql/Instructions/Labs/15-perform-extractive-and-abstractive-summarization.md

     \x auto
     ```

-3. The text summarization of the `azure_ai` extension are found within the `azure_cognitive` schema.
+3. The text summarization functions of the `azure_ai` extension are found within the `azure_cognitive` schema.
 For extractive summarization, use the `summarize_extractive()` function.
 Use the [`\df` meta-command](https://www.postgresql.org/docs/current/app-psql.html#APP-PSQL-META-COMMAND-DF-LC) to examine the function by running:

     ```sql
     \df azure_cognitive.summarize_extractive